Nexfinity/CakeyBot-Wiki/en/moderation/auto-moderation.md

 * No Avatar

 You can even set a threshold for how old the user's account must be before the 'New Accounts' detection gets triggered.

+## Ban Duration
+By default, each of the five auto-ban rules above (Numeric Only Usernames, Invite in Username, Unverified Bots, New Accounts, No Avatar) issues a **permanent** ban.
+On the [web dashboard](https://cakey.bot/dashboard), you can optionally set a **duration** for each rule individually — once set, that specific rule will issue a temporary ban instead, and the user will be automatically unbanned once the duration passes.

+> Leaving a rule's duration blank (or setting it to 0) keeps that rule's ban permanent.
+Setting a duration only affects that one rule — the other four can independently stay permanent or have their own separate durations.
+{.is-info}

+> The maximum allowed duration is **30 days**.
+Longer values are automatically capped to this maximum.
+{.is-warning}